igrowbeards/homebrew/RPG.md

    At -10 in any ability score your character is disabled.
    With regards to agility this means they are crippled, paralyzed or otherwise cannot move.
    When at -10 or lower in cognition your character is unconscious, stunned, or comatose.
-   It would be uncommon to be at -10 in charisma and so i'll leave that up to the GM and the situation.
+   It would be uncommon to be at -10 in charisma and so the consequences thereof are left as an exercise for the GM.

    The major outlier in these is strength.
 If you character reaches -10 or lower in strength, their body is too weakened or damaged to go on.
 They are unconscious and will die if not tended to soon or if they take any further damage.